 If you want it to happen, you have to schedule it in detail.
 Schedule the when and the where.
 These are important, impactful tasks, so make sure to schedule enough time to give them the importance they need.
 This helps especially with those long-procrastinated tasks.
 These tasks are often not cookie-cutter type items and require more time investment, but remember that they are worth it.

 Big tasks or projects often require incremental progress.
 Break the tasks into smaller steps, processes, or parts.

 For example, I know that I can only focus for about 90 minutes.
-Therefore, breaking huge tasks down into smaller tasks that only will take me 90 minutes or so, then schedule it time/place to accomplish that part.
-This has proven to be very successful for me.
+Therefore, breaking huge tasks down into smaller tasks that only will take me 90 minutes or so, then scheduling a time/place to accomplish each part has proven to be very successful for me.

 Anticipate Feelings of Anxiety & Have Courage

 Many important tasks involve tolerating thinking about things that could go or have gone wrong.
 This causes most people a great deal of anxiety.
-Examples: updating a marketing plan, hiring new staff, improving a process, review quartering progress, having a critical conversation with an employee, or chipping away at a huge project.
+Examples: updating a marketing plan, hiring new staff, improving a process, reviewing quarterly progress, having a critical conversation with an employee, or chipping away at a huge project.

 Spend Less Time on Unimportant Tasks

 Unimportant tasks have a nasty tendency of taking up more time than they should.
-For example, you might sit down write a social media post, and before you know it you’ve spent an hour perusing social media posts of others.
+For example, you might sit down to write a social media post and, before you know it, you’ve spent an hour perusing social media posts of others.